Delta has no intention of paying 300% Bombardier jet tariff in Boeing dispute

 Bombardier's aerospace division employs 28,500 worldwide.
 The airplane is also half produced by U.S. aerospace companies, including United Technologies which supplies the jet's Pratt & Whitney engines.

-Trudeau met with President Trump on Wednesday at the White House, and the Bombardier dispute was expected to be discussed.
+Trudeau met with President Donald Trump on Wednesday and the Bombardier issue was discussed directly.

+The prime minister said he told Trump he "disagreed vehemently" with the rulings.

+"It's inconceivable that we would make military purchases of Boeing aircraft if Boeing continues to behave that way," Trudeau, speaking French, said through a translator at a press conference.
+"It wasn't an easy conversation, but it was an important conversation to have."

 Bastian said the airline is crafting "various other plans that we're also contemplating and looking at, alternatives which I will not get into" should the aircraft's arrival in its fleet be delayed past spring 2018, when the first delivery is scheduled.